m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 Fill in columns `B`, `C`, and `D` for essay 12.
  - Open `12.txt`.
  - You can see the author is listed as HAMILTON.
- - You can use Sublime Text to count the numbers of "upon"s as 7, 6 with a lowercase `u` and one with an uppercase `U`.
+ - You can use Sublime Text to count the numbers of "upon"s as 7.
+   6 have a lowercase `u` and one has an uppercase `U`.
+   **It is best to deselect the case sensitivity icon `Aa`.**
  - By using "Select All"
-   (`Selection > Select All`; "command + A" on MacOS; "ctrl + A" on Windows), you can count the number of characters as 13094 quickly because this number is displayed at the bottom.
+   (`Selection > Select All`; "command + A" on MacOS; "ctrl + A" on Windows), you can count the number of characters as 13,094 quickly because this number is displayed at the bottom.
  - Enter `HAMILTON`, `7`, and `13094` into
    cells `B13`, `C13`, and `D13`, respectively.